Patfer-Coding-Company/MexBot/README.md

     * Unzip and replace your existing MexBot files with the new ones.
     * Go to `chrome://extensions/` in Chrome and click the refresh icon on the MexBot card.

-## 🛠️ Build from Source
+## Build from Source

-If you prefer to build Nanobrowser yourself, follow these steps:
+If you prefer to build MexBot yourself, follow these steps:

 1. **Prerequisites**:
    * [Node.js](https://nodejs.org/) (v22.12.0 or higher)